VeeraSaiJoshik/DriveSafe/README.md

 ## Getting Started

 In order to excute this project you will need to have the following requirements :
-      - Flutter 2.0 SDK installed
+      - Flutter 2.0 SDK installed\n
       - Android Device
         - Application will not work on emulators
       - Required API Keys :